COVID-19 hospital: United Kingdom

 The British National Health Service (NHS) took action to set up temporary COVID-19 hospitals nationwide when the first widespread COVID-19 outbreak hit the nation in March 2020.

 The entrance to the NHS Nightingale Hospital London, pictured 30 March 2020.

-In England, the construction of 7 temporary hospitals were announced in succession between 24 March and 10 April 2020 by the UK government and the NHS, collectively named the NHS Nightingale Hospitals.
+In England, the construction of 7 temporary hospitals was announced in succession between 24 March and 10 April 2020 by the UK government and the NHS, collectively named the NHS Nightingale Hospitals.
 These hospitals, collectively providing up to 13700 beds, were planned to house COVID-19 patients with mild conditions, in order to vacate capacity in other NHS hospitals for more critical patients.
-Most of the 7 hospitals were converted from current exhibition centres: for example, the NHS Nightingale Hospital London is located at ExCeL London; while the Birmingham hospital is housed by the National Exhibition Centre.
+Most of the 7 hospitals were converted from current exhibition centres: for example, the NHS Nightingale Hospital London was located at ExCeL London; while the Birmingham hospital was housed by the National Exhibition Centre.
 The London facility was the first to open on 3 April; 6 of the 7 hospitals were opened by 5 May.

-Only 3 of the 7 hospitals have ever admitted COVID-19 patients.
-All NHS Nightingale hospitals were “placed on standby” after June 2020, and will be shut down starting from April 2021.
+Only 3 of the 7 hospitals admitted COVID-19 patients.
+All NHS Nightingale hospitals were "placed on standby" after June 2020, and were shut down starting from April 2021.

-The NHS also constructed temporary hospitals in other parts of the UK, in similar fashion as the English NHS Nightingale Hospitals.
+The NHS also constructed temporary hospitals in other parts of the UK, in similar fashion to the English NHS Nightingale Hospitals.
 During April to May 2020, Scotland, Wales, Northern Ireland, Jersey, and Gibraltar all had one or more hospitals opened.